ShadowsLure/Cellculator/ToS & Privacy Policy.md

 No such data is stored that requires updation by the user.
 However, the user may request the data for deletion.

 ## Temporarely stored Information
-The bot may store the following information on it's cached memory while the command is processing:
+The Bot may store the following information on its cached memory while the command is processing:

-1. username with the username of the User as the value
+1. User's username
-2. profile_link with the link of the profile picture as the value
+2. Link of the user's profile picture
-3. nick with the nickname of the user in the server as the value No other information is stored on the cache.
-These data will be dropped once the command is succesfully executed (or failed).
+3. User's nickname in the Server
+No other information is stored on the cache.
+This data will be dropped once the command is successfully executed (or failed).

 ## Removal of Data